iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 2 reviews"/>
 </p>

+> Great idea, but only 5 people in Canada are using it.
+Canada doesn't know how to reach out to its masses and connect with them on a personal level<br> :date: __2021-02-23 01:23:19__

+> Not sure how useful this app is...
+This app is like the notorious pet rock - either does nothing or appears to do nothing.
+It would give a better sense of reliability if it reported to me how many other unique devices my phone came in the vicinity of and how many devices are reporting in the preceeding 24h period in my province / city.
+This app is worse than useless if I am the only one using it in all of Ontario.
+I'd rather free up space & release the processing power that this app is wasting.<br> :date: __2021-02-18 18:06:07__

+> A few things need to change: 1) Allow opt-out of data collection 2) Make all non-exposure notification icons grey.
+Having a red icon pop up on a regular notification is startling.
+3) Show relevant info when tapping a notification about new features.
+I tapped the one about data collection expecting an explanation but it just opened the app, I had to go to the gov't site and find that info myself.<br> :date: __2021-02-18 06:17:09__

 > 1. Don't want to have location on all the time just for this app.
 My phone, along with many others, can't update to Android 11.
 2. Without the app it's 14 days isolation from last contact with a positive case.
 With the app it's 14 days *from the date you received the notification*.
 See saskatchewan.ca/covid19-apps .
 If the website is wrong, get them to fix it.
 3. Now the app is collecting a lot more data.
 They say it isn't tied to your IP but how can you know for sure?<br> :date: __2021-02-12 16:03:16__